ruchanimbalkar/countries-app-fall-2025/version-5/render-and-neon-deployment-guide.md

         - Each time you open a country’s CountryDetail page, do you see its view count go up by 1?
     - If you answered yes to all the above questions, you’re done!

-> 🎯 Step 8 complete: YOU’RE DONE WITH VERSION 5!
+YOU’RE DONE WITH VERSION 5!
 You’ve now built a full-stack application from start to finish, and deployed it remotely!
 Pat yourself on the back for all your hard work! 🎉

 ---